Conservation Tips & Helpful Information

 A leaking toilet many times can be detected by hearing the water running.
 There is a more sure way to detect water leaks in the toilet water tank and that is by putting a few drops of food coloring in the water of the tank and waiting for a few minutes to see if the colored water in the tank runs into the stool.
 Colored water in the stool would indicate that the tank’s rubber stopper has a leak and needs to be replaced.
 An occasional inspection of the water level of the tank can indicate if the float controlled water level is proper so as to not allow over flow.

-To check to see if you pool has a water leak you need to place a bucket on the steps inside your pool filled with water to the same level as the water in the pool.
+To check to see if your pool has a water leak you need to place a bucket on the steps inside your pool filled with water to the same level as the water in the pool.
 You must turn off the automatic pool filler so that no water enters the pool and continue to run the circulating pump and filter as normal for a couple of days without back washing.
 A pool piping water leak is indicated if after the trial period, since water evaporation from the surface of the pool and the surface of the water in the bucket will be the same, the pool water level is lower than the water level in the bucket.
-If the water level in the pool is lower than in the bucket you will need to have a professional leak detection service locate the water leak in you pool piping.
+If the water level in the pool is lower than in the bucket you will need to have a professional leak detection service locate the water leak in your pool piping.

 Water features cause a large amount of evaporation but normally have re-circulation systems to help conserve water.
 They also normally have a float actuated filling system that can cause overflows unless they are inspected occasionally.
 Once again thru checking and observation, overflow situations can be found and eliminated by float replacement or repair.
 A properly sized pumping system will also reduce the wasted water that is caused by water splashing out of the water feature and reduce the general flow of the water feature.